 Peace is Every StepThich Nhat Hanh

-I had an incident today where I really lost it.
+There was an incident today and I really lost it.
 I snapped.
-I’ve had a bunch going on, a few things already contributing to that bucket of stress, then this little nuisance arose.
-Well, it started as little and then incubated to the thing that clearly tipped my balance.
+I’ve had a lot going on, a few things contributing to that bucket of stress, and then this nuisance arose.
+It started as little and incubated to the thing that clearly tipped my balance.

-Trust me, it is a bummer to be spending the majority of your day focusing on peace and how you might attain it, and then to observe yourself losing it in a fury of f-bombs.
-The lesson today was: the only thing you really have control over is how you respond to things, and you may not have control of that, either.
+It’s a bummer to spend the majority of our days focusing on peace and how we might attain it, and then to observe ourselves losing it in a fury of F-bombs.
+The lesson today: the only thing we really have control over is how we respond to things, and we may not have control of that, either.

-In brief, here’s what happened; I checked on a registration situation yesterday morning and was told I was all set.
-Then I got a call end of the day that I wasn’t.
+In brief, here’s what happened.
+I checked on a registration situation yesterday morning and was told I was all set.
+Then I got a call at the end of the day, confirming that I wasn’t.
 The messenger of this news was extremely apologetic.
-I, on the other hand, was on a walk in the woods with my dogs so, I breathed and when I got home I did what I had to do to deal with it, and moved on.
-It was a scramble, but done, or so I thought.
+I was on a walk in the woods with my dogs so I breathed, did what I had to do to deal with it upon returning home, and moved on.
+It was a scramble, but done (so I thought).
 The messenger was apologetic.
 I was cool.

-She started into the problems with my documentation and, when I say I lost it, I mean: I. Flipping.
+She started in on the problems with my documentation.
+When I say I lost it, I mean I. Flipping.
 Lost it.

-But here is what I learned.
+Here’s what I learned.
 We each have a capacity for the ridiculously frustrating and the inane.
-It IS like little drips going in the bucket.
+It is like little drips going in the bucket.
 Today, it put me over the edge.

-It took me about an hour to shake it off but boy, the blood pressure shot up and adrenal wreaked havoc in my body for about 30 minutes.
-I decided afterward I needed more self care, or radical self care as many teachers call it.
-(I think it’s radical because it is so counter culture to take to recognize when we need to slow down.
-This is a stupid flipping pressure we put unto ourselves.
-(Lame.)
-Whatever, I clearly need more of it to balance my load.
+The blood pressure shot up and adrenal wreaked havoc on my body for about 30 minutes.
+It took me about an hour to shake off.
+I decided afterward I needed more self-care, or “radical self-care” as many teachers call it.
+(I think it’s radical because it is so counter culture to take time to recognize when we need to slow down.
+This is the stupid flipping pressure we put on ourselves.
+Lame.
+Whatever, I clearly need more of it to balance my load.)

-My meditation teacher happened to call me later in the day, and when I answered that I was feeling a bit fried, she asked me what I was doing to care for myself.
-I told her I was “being mindful” and adding in some exercise, enjoyment and meditation where I could.
+My meditation teacher happened to call me later in the day.
+When I answered and told her I was feeling a bit fried, she asked what I was doing to care for myself.
+I told her I was “being mindful” and adding in some exercise, enjoyment, and meditation where I could.
 In fact, I had carved time out recently to ski and get a massage.
-She told me all those things were important but maybe I needed to do more to take a little pressure off, or drain that stress bucket, if you will.
+She told me all those things were important but maybe I needed to do more to take a little pressure off, to drain that stress bucket.

-She then made me tell her four things I was doing to nourish myself.
-We discussed exercise and food, for nutrition and enjoyment, and bodywork, and laughter.
-And then she said I had to come up with one more thing that fed me, that I was committed to doing.
-I said that despite the amount of time it was taking, once I settled down from my householding ruminations and procrastinations, that writing this blog a great joy.
-And it’s true; writing and reading inspiration nourishes me.
+Next, she had me list four things I was doing to nourish myself.
+We discussed exercise, food (for nutrition and enjoyment), bodywork, and laughter.
+Then, she said I had to commit to one more thing that fed me.
+I said that, once I settled down from my house-holding ruminations and procrastinations, and despite the amount of time it was taking, writing this blog is a great joy.
+And it’s true: writing and reading inspiration nourishes me.
 It is my meditation.

 Elesa says we must avoid unnecessary suffering.
-This has confused me in the past.
-Her teacher is Thich Nhat Hanh, who is a Buddhist, and The First Noble Truth in Buddhism is that life IS suffering, so avoidance or acceptance, I didn’t understand.
-Today, I did.
+(This has confused me in the past.)
+Her teacher is Thich Nhat Hanh, who is a Buddhist, and The First Noble Truth in Buddhism is that life is suffering.
+Avoidance or acceptance, I didn’t understand.
+Until today.

-Similarly, Jesus said ‘I am the way and the truth and the light.’
-Live in my peace, follow my example, my mindful ways, and you will find peace.
+Similarly, Jesus said, “I am the way and the truth and the light.”
+Live in his peace, follow his example, observe his mindful ways, and you will find peace.

 It just takes returning to that practice, before and after each f-bomb explosion.
-What is your practice?
-Your meditation?
-And what are you doing for self care?
-Ask yourself, and then add it in as much as you need.
+What is your practice, your meditation?
+And what are you doing for self-care?
+Ask yourself, and then add it as much and as often as you need.
 (Be generous!)

 This poem is from Thich Nhat Hanh’s Peace is Every Step, The Path of Mindfulness in Everyday Life.
-It helped me.
-Especially the last two lines.
+The last two lines, especially, have helped me…